Luke Spencer (soccer): Louisville City FC

 On October 29, 2020, Spencer announced his retirement from playing professional soccer.
 Spencer moved to the new role of Louisville's youth academy assistant boys director and college recruitment coordinator.

 Managerial career

 Xavier University

 Spencer joined Xavier's coaching staff as Director of Soccer Operations for the 2015 season.

 Louisville City FC

-On July 1, 2018 was Spencer appointed Joint Interim Manager of Louisville City FC as a player-manager along with teammates George Davis IV and Paolo DelPiccolo following the departure of James O'Connor for Orlando City SC.
+On July 1, 2018, was Spencer appointed Joint Interim Manager of Louisville City FC as a player-manager along with teammates George Davis IV and Paolo DelPiccolo following the departure of James O'Connor for Orlando City SC.
 He made his managerial debut on July 7 against Tampa Bay and amassed a 4–2–1 record before being replaced by John Hackworth.
 His last match as manager was on August 10 against New York Red Bulls II after which he returned to his player duties.
+Spencer was named director of Louisville City's Boys Academy in December 2020.

+FC Tulsa

+In January 2024, Spencer followed long-time Louisville Academy director Mario Sanchez to FC Tulsa of the USL Championship, where Spencer will work on the professional team's staff under Sanchez.

+In November 2024, it was announced that Mario Sanchez would operate exclusively as Tulsa's technical director and Spencer would be promoted to head coach.
+Spencer's first season at the helm saw Tulsa win their first USL Western Conference title.